shakespete/react/React Notes.md

 When React knows the diff - it’s converted to the low-level (HTML DOM) code, which is executed in the DOM.
 This code is optimised per browser.

 <h3>JSX</h3>
 When we pass the array of elements to a component, we need to surround it with curly braces.
-This is called a JavaScript expression, and we must use these when passing JavaScript values to components as properties. <b>Component properties will take two types: either a string or a JavaScript expression.
+This is called a JavaScript expression, and we must use these when passing JavaScript values to components as properties.

+<strong>Component properties will take two types: either a string or a JavaScript expression.
 JavaScript expressions can include arrays, objects, and even functions.
-In order to include them, you must surround them in curly braces.</b>
+In order to include them, you must surround them in curly braces.</strong>

-JSX is JavaScript, so you can incorporate JSX directly inside of JavaScript functions.
+<p>JSX is JavaScript, so you can incorporate JSX directly inside of JavaScript functions.</p>

 JSX looks clean and readable, but it can’t be interpreted with a browser.
 All JSX must be converted into createElement calls or factories.
 Luckily, there is an excellent tool for this task: Babel.